moloxiao/church-it-solution/README.md

 # Church It Solution
 This project create for church IT solution.
-The first step is to register a domain name, and you can start here : [Manager Domain](domain/README.md).
+You can check out [implementation cases](ic/README.md) Get a clear sense of this process.
-You can also check out [implementation cases](ic/README.md)
+If you want to deploy it yourself, The first step is to register a domain name, and you can start here : [Manager Domain](domain/README.md).

 Topics :